WojjyGitHub/QR-Code---Frontend-Mentor/README.md

 My very first **Frontend Mentor project**.

 Inspired and motivated by a particular few from the FEWDR8 group.
+(FEWDR8 - My classmates from a General Assembly course that I took on Frontend Web Development)

 As simple QR Code and a nice reminder that if you don't use it you lose it!